ahimsa Non-VIolance

 The Ahimsa Non-Violence concept is a way of life based on inner work to help ourselves and others evolve towards positive qualities.
 To do this, we need the tools to progress: an organization, actions and a way of life.
 Without these, it's just words, because thought needs to be translated into action to bear fruit.

-The principle of non-violence as developed by the Ahimsa Non-Violence association is based on the integration of 4 founding values for inner work: humility, tolerance, respect and compassion.
+Le principe de non-violence tel qu’il est développé par Ahimsa Non-Violence repose sur l’intégration de 4 founding values for inner work: humility, tolerance, respect and compassion.
 Working through these four valuesharmonizes and pacifies all aspects of life.

 Humility